-Release of stipend funds in four equal payments will only occur May - August 2024 OR February - May 2024 (graduating seniors only).
-Funds for materials and supplies or travel may be available sooner, but are not guaranteed before May 31, 2024 or February 1, 2024 (graduating seniors only).
-Funds will not be released until a contract has been signed by both the student and faculty mentor, the student has viewed the orientation webinar, completed the quiz, and all compliance approvals are received in the unoorca@unomaha.edu email inbox by May 1, 2024 or January 15, 2024 (graduating seniors only).
+Release of stipend funds in four equal payments will only occur May - August 2025 OR February - May 2025 (graduating seniors only).
+Funds for materials and supplies or travel may be available sooner, but are not guaranteed before May 31, 2025 or February 1, 2025 (graduating seniors only).
+Funds will not be released until a contract has been signed by both the student and faculty mentor, the student has viewed the orientation webinar, completed the quiz, and all compliance approvals are received in the unoorca@unomaha.edu email inbox by May 1, 2025 or January 13, 2025 (graduating seniors only).

 NOTE: FUSE stipend distribution may impact your current and/or future financial aid awards.
 Per Federal rules, this type of funding must be counted as 'Estimated Financial Assistance' when calculating financial aid eligibility.
 If you have specific questions about the impact on your financial aid, please contact the Office of Financial Support & Scholarships.
 Graduating seniors who have their stipends released February-May are likely to have their financial aid impacted.
-We recommend ALL seniors consult the Office of Financial Support & Scholarships BEFORE applying for FUSE.
+We recommend all students interested in the program consult Jean Phillips (jphillips@unomaha.edu) in the Office of Financial Support & Scholarships BEFORE applying for FUSE.

-Funds for materials, supplies, and travel must be utilized by December 15, 2024.
+Funds for materials, supplies, and travel must be utilized by December 15, 2025.
 Items purchased with FUSE funds are the property of the University (this does not include items purchased with stipend funds).